 Renewable Energy & Advanced Power Electronics Research Lab

-Dr. Morcos Metry presents research paper at the Twenty-First IEEE Workshop on Control and Modeling for Power Electronics (COMPEL).
+Dr. Morcos Metry presents a research paper at the 2nd International Conference on Photovoltaic Science and Technology (PVCON).

 This publication is based on research supported by the US Army Research Laboratory through the National Science Foundation Industry/University Cooperative Research Center for Next Generation Photovoltaics (IIP-1624539).
 This publication was also made possible in part by PDRA grant # 5-0422-19004 from the Qatar National Research Fund (a member of the Qatar Foundation).
 The statements made herein are solely the responsibility of the authors.